Metropolitan Water Reclamation District of Greater Chicago

 Will there be traffic impacts?

-Occasionally on Northbound Brainard Avenue and Eastbound Jackson Avenue there will be temporary daytime lane closures for a period of up to 3 months.
+Occasionally on Jackson Avenue there will be temporary daytime lane closures for a period of up to 3 months.

 How long will this project take?